12 Jan 2026

 These therapists are able to work with participants of psychedelic therapy before and after a psychedelic experience.
 Psychedelic integration therapists are not qualified or permitted to provide psychedelic treatments.

 Sometimes, psychedelic integration therapists will have experience taking psychedelics which can provide a deeper understanding of what participants may be experiencing.
-They may come from holistic backgrounds and are experienced in harm reduction related to psychedelic experiences.
+They may come from holistic backgrounds and are experienced in harm reduction10 related to psychedelic experiences.

 What Is an Integration Therapist (More Broadly)?